openvinotoolkit/openvino_tensorflow/test/python/tensorflow/README.md

    specify the location of Tensorflow source code

- -  OPENVINO_TF_DISABLE_DEASSIGN_CLUSTERS=1 should be set always, else ops might not land on ngraph due to reassignment of singleton clusters
+ -  OPENVINO_TF_DISABLE_DEASSIGN_CLUSTERS=1 should be set always, else ops might not land on OpenVINO™ due to reassignment of singleton clusters

  -  To get a list of test modules available in Tensorflow, use bazel query
     ```bazel query 'kind(".*_test rule", //tensorflow/python/...)' --output label```